ShadowMario/FNF-PsychEngine/README.md

+Until GitHub actions for android is fixed you don't have action builds for android, you can only build the game on pc

 # Friday Night Funkin' - Psych Engine With Android Support
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.